KDE/digikam-doc/post_processing/metadata_editor.rst

 Credits
 ~~~~~~~

-This view record copyright information about the item.
+This view records copyright information about the item.

     - **Byline**: this checkbox allows to edit the names of content creators.
 Multiple text entries limited to 32 characters can be append to the list.
     - **Byline Title**: this checkbox allows to edit the titles of content creators.
 Multiple text entries limited to 32 characters can be append to the list.